akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation Guides/FFMPEG.md

 ### 1. For Windows:

 Hover your mouse on the Windows symbol.
-Click on **"Windows builds from gyan.dev"**.
+Click on **"Windows builds by BtbN"**.

 When located in the new website, select **"ffmpeg-git-full.7z"**.
 Make sure to have a program to extract the contents of ffmpeg.
 After extracting the content of ffmpeg, rename it to FFmpeg.
 Save ffmpeg in a directory of your choice, for example under local disk C:\ .